Code-Institute-Submissions/SerenAppy-Web-App/README.md

 ### Libraries

-* [Bootstrap](https://getbootstrap.com/) - used for responsive grid system and styling.
+* [Bootstrap](https://getbootstrap.com/) - used for responsive grid system, styling and modals.
 * [JQuery](https://jquery.com/) & [Popper](https://popper.js.org/) - were used in conjunction with the Bootstrap library and Javascript.
 * [FontAwseome](https://fontawesome.com/) - used for all icons on the site.
 * [Google Fonts](https://fonts.google.com/) - used for the Pacifico fonts.